DevJoseWeb/xviz/examples/converters/ros/README.md

 # ROS to XVIZ Custom Example

-In order to provide the ability to take our ROS support beyond the basic users need the ability to customize how ROS data is mapped into XVIZ.
+In order to support ROS data beyond the basic users need the ability to extend and customize how ROS data is mapped into XVIZ.

-Some reasons why a user may need to take control:
+Examples of this include:
- - custom messages with message types we do not yet support
+ - Custom messages with message types we do not yet support
  - ROS data spread out across multiple topics
  - To create a fixed application with your UI & Configuration built-in

-To make the use of ROS data as easy as possible, and offer as many options to a solution this example demonstrates how to create both custom off-line conversion and a custom XVIZ Server that is configured to handle your specific data.
+To ensure using ROS data is as easy as possible we demonstrate how to create a custom off-line conversion tool and a custom XVIZ Server that is configured to handle your specific data.

-# Quick start

 ## Convert KITTI data to a ROS Bag

-To align with our other examples we take advanage of the same KITTI data set and use the tools from https://github.com/tomas789/kitti2bag to convert the KITTI data into a ROS Bag.
+To align with our @xviz/builder example we take advanage of the same KITTI data set and use the tools from https://github.com/tomas789/kitti2bag to convert the KITTI data into a ROS Bag.

-Follow those instructions for your KITTI data to create the bag file.

 If you have support for docker, the following should work with the KITTI data used in our default example.